Download | Fact Sheet | Description | Features | Team | Contact + Community | Videos | TaleChaser | Q+A | Reviews

 Overcoming both everyday and not-so-common difficulties, will our main character finally find peace and stability again—and maybe something more?

-OmOneko is a bishoujo-style game made fans like you.
+OmOneko is a bishoujo-style game made by fans like you.
 It uses a text and sprite-based visual novel model with a NVL styled text box, created using the Ren’Py VN engine.

 The game contains adult themes.